Unidata/cftime/README.md

 ## News
 For details on the latest updates, see the [Changelog](https://github.com/Unidata/cftime/blob/master/Changelog).

+10/1/2021:  Version 1.5.1 released.
+Changed default behavior of ``proleptic_gregorian``
+to has_year_zero=T to conform with new CF v1.9.
+Raise warning message when trying to create a calendar that is not supported by CF.
+Added support for "common_year" and "common_years" units for "noleap" and "365_day" calendars.

 5/20/2021:  Version 1.5.0 released.
 Includes support for astronomical year numbering (including the year zero) for real-world calendars ('julian', 'gregorian'/'standard', and 'proleptic_gregorian') using 'has_year_zero' `cftime.datetime` kwarg.